ashwinassysh/ashwinassyshac.github.io/content/authors/admin/_index.md

     date_end: 2019-05-15
     summary: |
       Client: America Based Chemical Company – Offshore
-      Project: A $540M project comprising 500 consultants across 4 continents.Assisted client in transforming their IT landscape, after a $130B merger, forspin-off into three companies.
+      Project: A $540M project comprising 500 consultants across 4 continents.
+Assisted client in transforming their IT landscape, after a $130B merger, for spin-off into three companies.
-      - Led a team of 3 SRM consultants to deliver critical SAP objects andconfigurations; acting as an intermediary between client’s business team andinternal development teams.
+      - Led a team of 3 SRM consultants to deliver critical SAP objects and configurations; acting as an intermediary between client’s business team and internal development teams.
-      - Reduced process time by 240 hours per quarter through automationof processes involved in importing vendor catalogues into MDM throughAccenture proprietary RPA (Robotic Process Automation) tool.
+      - Reduced process time by 240 hours per quarter through automation of processes involved in importing vendor catalogues into MDM through Accenture proprietary RPA (Robotic Process Automation) tool.
-      - Saved 300 hours and maintained compliance by analyzing 22K contractsusing python and advanced excel.
+      - Saved 300 hours and maintained compliance by analyzing 22K contracts using python and advanced excel.
       - Initiated and implemented strategy for client’s MDM system, contributing tothe client achieving savings target during the Spin-Off.
   - position: Application Development Analyst
     company_name: Accenture